‘A Complete Unknown’: Bob Dylan’s Activism Watered Down or Revitalised?

 Not political?

 The disruption at Newport is so iconic because it is Dylan saying what he’s also stated in “Subterranean Homesick Blues” – “you don’t need a weatherman to know which way the wind blows”.
-In this he is stating what conflict he has with being a head figure in the civil rights movement and the voice of a generation.
+In this he is declaring what conflict he has with being a head figure in the civil rights movement and the voice of a generation.
 Most importantly, he’s got a tripartite audience to this announcement; he’s saying it to those who want his activism to be a specific way, to those who want him to be the humorous and surreal Bob Dylan, and to those who don’t want him to stray from traditional folk music.

 A weak ending

 The film wonderfully captures how the artist unshackled himself from the frozen persona that had been created around him but is vague in its portrayal of the social ricocheting that this stood for and led to.
 Bob Dylan has notably throughout his career gone through several iterations in trying to navigate the balance between authenticity and representation, both as a celebrity and consequently as an activist.
 He has never, however, claimed to be, not even in those early folk moments, a spokesperson for anyone other than himself.
 I understand the choice to keep his politics in the shadows of the film, but in my opinion, it makes for a weaker ending.
-I think it is a shame that this last dialogue between Bob and Pete (Seeger) was in the end cut:
+Therefore, I think it is a shame that this last dialogue between Bob and Pete (Seeger) was in the end cut:

-[The album The Times They Are a-Changin’] is a rocket into deep space.
+“— [The album The Times They Are a-Changin’] is a rocket into deep space.

-What’s wrong with that?
+— What’s wrong with that?

-People look small from space.
+— People look small from space.

-People are small, Pete.
+— People are small, Pete.”

 Timothée Chalamet (playing Bob Dylan) on location filming with director James Mangold.
 Copyright: Searchlight Pictures © All Rights Reserved.
 Photo: IMDb.

 People are small, and so is Bob.
-His persona has been ballooned and glorified with fame, but he is trying to pull them all forward, into the real time, into the future.
-The Times They Are a-Changin', Dylan’s third album, released in 1964, is the first to consist only of originals, and is highly social and political, interacting with issues such as racism and poverty, both important in the 60s.
-An attempt to downplay this album as simply Dylan going in a new creative direction, that studio executives and Dylan’s mentor Peter Seeger didn’t like, is to sell it incredibly short.
+His persona has been ballooned and glorified with fame, but he is trying to pull them all forward, into real time, into the future.
+The Times They Are a-Changin', Dylan’s third album, released in 1964, is the first to consist only of originals, and is highly social and political, interacting with issues such as racism and poverty, both important in the ‘60s.
+An attempt to downplay this album as simply Dylan going in a new creative direction, one which studio executives and Dylan’s mentor Peter Seeger didn’t like, is to sell it incredibly short.
 The album was a marriage between the civil rights movement and the folk music movement.
 It is an album in which Dylan both bends his will, applying himself as a spokesperson, while testing the creative boundaries that would eventually lead to him going electric.

 Or is a new folk musical directions inherently political?